Heterogeneous Treatment Effects under Network Interference: A Nonparametric Approach Based on Node Connectivity: Numerical results

 \subsection{Average Treatment Effect}

-In this simulation study, we compare KECENI with existing methods for estimating the average treatment effect under network interference.
-We included two methods with available code: AUTOGNET by \citet{tchetgen2021auto} and TMLENET by \citet{ogburn2022causal}.
-Both methods use structural equation models: AUTOGNET employs an autoregressive parametric model for G-computation, while TMLENET uses structural equation models based on summary statistics, which are assumed known.
-We demonstrate the shortcomings of AUTOGNET and TMLENET when parametric modeling assumptions are violated and summary statistics are misspecified, repsectively.
-In contrast, our approach, based on using the Wasserstein distance to model the nuisance functions $\mu$ and $\pi$ via kernel regressions and to define dissimilarity measures allows us to avoid reliance on strictly parametric models or summary statistics.
+In this simulation study, we compare KECENI with two competing methods for estimating the average treatment effect under network interference that have publicly available code, AUTOGNET \citep{tchetgen2021auto} and TMLENET \citep{ogburn2022causal}.
+Both rely on structural equation models: AUTOGNET assumes a parametric autoregressive model, and TMLENET uses structural equation models defined by pre-specified summary statistics.
+In contrast, KECENI can work well even when the relevant parametric model or summary statistics are unknown and therefore cannot be correctly specified, because it can use nonparametric estimation based on fused Gromov-Wasserstein distances \citep{vayer2020fused}.
+Again, we provide a brief overview of the settings here, with full details given in \cref{app:supp_simulation}.